-Once the doctor figures out the cause of your child’s hypotonia, he will try to treat that condition first.
-For example, he can prescribe medicine to treat an infection that caused her muscle problems.
+Once the doctor figures out the cause of your child’s hypotonia, they will try to treat that condition first.
+For example, they can prescribe medicine to treat an infection that caused their muscle problems.
 But sometimes, there’s no cure for the problem that causes hypotonia.
 If an inherited condition caused it, your child will have that condition for life.

-No matter the cause of hypotonia, your child can have therapy to strengthen her muscles and improve coordination.
+No matter the cause of hypotonia, your child can have therapy to strengthen their muscles and improve coordination.
 There are many options, including:

 - Sensory stimulation programs: These help babies and young kids respond to sight, sound, touch, smell, and taste.